 Anyone who reports misconduct must be acting in good faith and have reasonable grounds for alleging the misconduct.
-Any allegations that were known to be false when made or were made with willful disregard for their truth or falsity will be viewed as a serious disciplinary offense.
+Any allegations that prove not to be substantiated and which were known to be false when made or were made with willful disregard for their truth or falsity will be viewed as a serious disciplinary offense.